Support for common Login.gov and ID.me issues

 Yes.
 You’ll just need to use alternate methods to verify your identity and add multifactor authentication (MFA).

-Learn more about verifying on a video call on the ID.me website - For both accounts: You can choose an MFA method that doesn’t require a mobile phone.
-You can use a security key, a call to a landline, or backup codes.
+For both accounts: You can choose a method that doesn’t require a mobile phone, like a security key, landline, or backup codes.

 Yes.